Goby Toothbrush Reviews

 What Is Goby Toothbrush?

-By selling direct to consumers, the company promises to deliver this at a fraction of the price of the competition.
-And with a subscription service that regularly sends replacement brush heads, the website indicates that you’ll never have to worry about minimizing the toothbrush’s effectiveness.
+By selling direct to consumers, the company claims to deliver this at a fraction of the price of the competition.

 Additional Goby features include a two-minute brushing timer with 30-second prompts to let you know when it’s time to change teeth quadrants, as well as soft, premium bristles to deliver a thorough, yet gentle, clean.

-If you’ve recently shopped for electric toothbrushes from mainstream brands like Oral-B and Sonicare, you know that it’s possible to spend over $200 in the blink of an eye.
+If you’ve recently researched electric toothbrushes from mainstream brands like Oral-B and Sonicare, you know that it’s possible to spend a significant amount of money.

 On the outside, Goby features a minimalist design, with a single button that allows you to turn the toothbrush on and off, as well as switch between sensitive and standard modes.